sara-sabr/ITStrategy/ReferenceMaterials/ApproachToStrategy.md

 An organization is a complex system for delivering value.
 An [operating model](https://en.wikipedia.org/wiki/Operating_model) breaks this system into components, showing how it works.
 It can help different participants understand the whole.
 It can help leaders identify problems that are causing under performance.

 For the IT Strategy, the operating model will be IITB's.
 IITB's operating model is a subset of [IITB's Business Model](http://edsc.prv/en/iitb/corporate/doc/IITBBusinessModel.pdf).
-An operating model focuses on the delivery element of the business model and is essentially a capability map of the organization, showing the 'value-chain' and how each oare linked together or needed to be kept separate.
+An operating model focuses on the delivery element of the business model and is essentially a capability map of the organization, showing the 'value-chain' and how each are linked together or needed to be kept separate.

 A capability is a combination of: